-Do you feel sleepy over and over in the morning?
+Do some signs & symptoms of sleep apnea have you feeling sleepy over and over in the mornings?
 Do you always need a gallon of coffee to get through the day?
 Are you passing out the minute your head hits the pillow at night?

 You might brush it off as just being exhausted or getting older.
 But it could be a sign of something more serious—adult sleep apnea.